Michal Táborský

 Installation

 Radicale can be installed thru pip, the Python package manager.
-In my configuration, I invoke Python as python3.7
+In my configuration, I invoke Python as python3.7, your environment might vary, python may be enough.

 # install the package